 The furniture is manufactured from a high-pressure laminate and can be cleaned with soap and water, or you can use a common solvent on tough spots.
 Furniture polish can be used sparingly.
-Plexiglass doors must be cleaned with an anti-static cleaner and cloth.
+Plexiglass doors must be cleaned with a anti-static cleaner and cloth.
 Windex or common ammonia products will damage the coating on the surface.

-Do not use any abrasive material, abrasive cleaners, cloths and pads as they will scratch the surface.
+Do not use any abrasive material, abrasive cleaners, cloths and pads as there is the possibility they could scratch the surface.

-Aluminum Interior Skin
+Aluminum Interior Roof Skin